 Recent empirical studies show that innovative firms heavily rely on debt financing.
-We build a Schumpeterian growth model in which firms' dynamic R&D and financing choices are endogenously determined and show that debt fosters innovation and growth at the aggregate level.
-This is the result of two opposing forces.
-First, debt hampers innovation by incumbents due to debt overhang.
-Second, debt increases the surplus from entering the industry, thereby stimulating entry, innovation, and growth.
-The paper predicts substantial intra-industry variation in leverage and innovation and demonstrates that debt financing has large effects on firm turnover and industry structure.
+Debt overhang implies that debt hampers investment by incumbents.
+We show that a second effect of debt is that it stimulates entry of new firms and, therefore, innovation.
+Using a Schumpeterian growth model in which firms' dynamic R&D and financing choices are endogenously determined, we demonstrate that this second effect always dominates, so that debt fosters innovation and growth at the aggregate level.
+Our paper shows that debt financing has large effects on firm turnover and industry structure.
+It also predicts substantial intra-industry variation in leverage and innovation.

 Keywords: debt, innovation, industry dynamics, growth